 OXFORD IS A great city for students and all people who have a desire for studying.
-More than 6 months have passed
+More than 6 months have passed my classmate Yuka KOIKE; who had been to King's College London last summ since I returned from there but my memories of Oxford are still vivid and every time I look back on that, I feel transported back with a feeling of nostalgia.

-At the Oxford Natural History Museum with my classmate Yuka KOIKE; who had been to King's College London last summer since I returned from there but my memories of Oxford are still vivid and every time I look back on that, I feel transported back with a feeling of nostalgia.
 I took off from Narita airport feeling nervous but my heart was full of excitement because it was my first time to go abroad.
 I stayed there for three months to study brain science.
 Professor Zoltan Molnar kindly accepted me as a summer student so that I could do research in the Department of Physiology, Anatomy and Genetics (DPAG) at the university of Oxford.
 My main theme was